RobinHerbots/Inputmask/README.md

 #### postProcessOnBlur

-This is a hook todo some postprocessing of the value on the blur event, this overrides the clearOptionalTail functionality Args => tmpBuffer, opts
+This is a hook todo some postprocessing of the value on the blur event.
+Args => buffer, opts

-Manipulations in the tmpBuffer are written to input element
+Manipulations in the buffer are written to input element

 ##Functions